You’ve got a steady paycheck from your 9 to 5 job and that’s cool.

 17. Help Businesses Bring in Clients

 Are you a savvy marketer or salesperson?
-There are tons of businesses who will pay you referral fees for bringing them more business.
+If so, there are tons of businesses who will pay you referral fees for bringing them more business.

 Real estate agents are always looking to help more people find a home they love.
 Freelancers, DJs, photographers, and other solopreneurs will often be willing to pay a referral bonus for finding them a client that signs a contract.

-So if you love helping people make money, you can make passive income yourself through your connections.
+So if you love helping people make money, you can start building passive income through your connections.
 All it takes is a couple of emails or messages and you could earn passive income for very little effort.

 18. Write an eBook